callmemagnus/nextcloud-frontend-insight/README.md

-# FrontEndInsight
+# Frontend-Insight

 **Know what happens in your client's browser**

-FrontEndInsight is a Nextcloud app that captures client-side JavaScript errors and exceptions from your users' browsers, providing valuable insights into frontend issues that may otherwise go unnoticed.
+Frontend-Insight is a Nextcloud app that captures client-side JavaScript errors and exceptions from your users' browsers, providing valuable insights into frontend issues that may otherwise go unnoticed.

 ## Features